Grand Tetons

 See: getting a campsite)

-The sites are $65.49 per night.
+The campsites are $65.49 per night.
 They can accommodate up to 6 people and up to two vehicles each.
 This means that depending on how they are shared, they will cost between $10.92 and $32.75 per person, per night.
+For example, two people might decide that they do not want to try to share the space for food storage in a bearbox, so the two of them take over the cost of one campsite for themselves, which will be $32.75 per person, per night.
+If a large van transports 6 campers, or two vehicles with three campers in each share a campsite, that will be $10.92 per person, per night.

 Colter Bay cabin,